Heart Attack Warning Signs

 Don't wait to be sure.

 Truly, time is muscle when it come to your heart.
+Call 9-1-1 right away.
 The faster your heart attack is treated, the less damage your heart experiences and the better outcome you can expect from treatment.

 Signs of a heart attack: